2020 Medicare Plans in Georgia. Why search the web looking for Medicare information when ALL your questions can be answered here? Call or email!

 - Do I need a referral or pre-authorization

-Georgia Advantage plans have a lot of moving parts.
+GA Medicare Advantage plans have a lot of moving parts.
 For instance, you will encounter networks and referrals.
 About 80% of Advantage plans require pre-authorization.

 Most cancer treatment centers do NOT participate in Medicare Advantage networks.
 Don’t wait until you NEED treatment before finding out if your plan is accepted or not.